Smoked Pulled Pork Shoulder Recipe (Pork Butt)

 - Make the BBQ rub for the pork shoulder and set it aside.

-- Trim away any access fat that is unwanted.
+- Trim away any unwanted access fat.

 - Rub it down on all sides with yellow or Dijon mustard.